Ori (Stargate)

 The Ori /ˈɔraɪ/ are fictional characters in the science fiction television series Stargate SG-1.
-They are a group of "ascended" beings who use their advanced technology and knowledge of the universe in attempt to trick non-ascended humans into worshipping them as gods.
+Within the storyline, there are fictional beings described as "ascended" because of their use of advanced technology and knowledge of the universe.
+The Ori are an example of such beings.
+A significant part of the storyline in the ninth season of Stargate SG-1 involves the Ori's attempt to trick humans into worshipping them as gods.

-They first appeared in the ninth season of Stargate SG-1, replacing the Goa'uld as the show's primary antagonists.
-While the Goa'uld relied solely on stolen technology from other civilizations to pose as gods, the Ori have paranormal abilities in addition to advanced technology.
+The Ori first appeared in the ninth season of the series Stargate SG-1, replacing the Goa'uld as the TV series's primary antagonists.
+While the Goa'uld relied solely on stolen technology from other civilizations to pose as gods, the Ori were conceived as having paranormal abilities in addition to advanced technology.
 As ascended beings, they live on a higher plane of existence with great power and knowledge and are as close to being "gods" as any non-deific being can be.

 The Ori fabricated a religion called Origin, which they use in an attempt to control non-ascended beings.
 Those who reject Origin risk getting their civilization–or even their planet–wiped out by the Ori.